Courts and implied terms in contracts

-This test applies where the court is looking at terms implied by fact and will ask if the implication of the statement as a term is necessary to give the contract the effect it originally desired.
-The term must be required to make the contract work.
+This involves the court deciding whether the relevant term was necessary to give the contract the originally desired effect.
+The term must be required to make the contract work (The Moorcock (1889)).

 Terms implied in law

-There are many types of contracts which are used on a daily basis that have developed a standard set of terms that can be implied in any contract of the same sort.
-These will include contracts such as those establishing the lease of a furnished house, contracts of employment.
+There are contracts which are used on a daily basis that have developed a standard set of terms that can be implied in any contract of the same sort, eg, contracts establishing the lease of a furnished house or contracts of employment.
 They generally aim to give rights to the weaker party to the contract (Liverpool City Council v Irwin (1977)).

 When will a term be implied in law?

 There may be certain terms that are customary to a particular trade profession or locality.
-If the contract falls within one of these categories and certain customary terms have not been expressly stated then they may be implied.
+If the contract falls within one of these categories and certain customary terms have not been expressly stated then they may be implied (Hutton v Warren (1836)).